Who are the “Mentees”?

-Why would my child be interested in a Mentorship Program?
+Why would my child be interested in a mentoring program?

-Are there any events for parents of mentees?
+Is there a group for the parents of mentees?

 Are mentors assigned to a child one-to-one?
 Do they meet individually?

 Our mentoring program is a group program with no one-on-one matching.
 The group format encourages everyone to interact with new people at each event.
 Through different and unique activities each month, participants naturally make intentional and authentic bonds and with one another.